-With all the middle-aged neuroses in latenight, Craig Ferguson brings a sprightly, almost elfin presence to the scene.
-Somewhat offsetting those good vibrations, alas, is the fact that the show hasn’t been especially funny, though Ferguson is such an easygoing presence that it’s difficult not to root for him at least a little.
+With all the middle-aged neuroses in latenight (beginning with those of David Letterman, who seems irritated merely mentioning this show, even though his company produces it), Craig Ferguson brings a sprightly, almost elfin presence to the scene — as if one of Darby O’Gill’s leprechauns was given a talkshow.
+Somewhat offsetting those good vibrations, alas, is the fact that the show hasn’t been especially funny, though Ferguson is such an easygoing presence — particularly when compared to Craig Kilborn’s frat-boy snark — that it’s difficult not to root for him at least a little.

 With the exception of the standup-driven Leno, hosts have to make these franchises work at the desk, and Ferguson’s truncated monologues recognize as much.
 The host resembles a young Dick Van Dyke, and his playful persona thus far hinges on being bemused by the whole exercise, as if even he can’t believe he’s got the job.

 Indeed, the first night Ferguson went so far as to entreat critics to “be nice” by taking into consideration that he was still breaking the desk in.
 Somebody should apprise Fox’s reality department of this strategy.